mkudija/mkudija.github.io/reading-notes/_md/→About My Reading Notes.md

 I mentioned my [template file](https://raw.githubusercontent.com/mkudija/mkudija.github.io/master/reading-notes/_md/~Templater-Book%20Note.md) which has a few standard elements:
 - metadata: title, author, publisher, year published, number of pages, image
 - before "notes" I will add a personal summary or reflection for books I engage with the most
-- the tables of contents is populated using a Sublime Text plugin for longer notes (and enclosed in and HTML `<details>` tag to collapse it)
+- the table of contents is populated using a Sublime Text plugin for longer notes (and enclosed in and HTML `<details>` tag to collapse it)
 - chapter dividers, with a summary section for each
-- a section for bibliography and new words to track the most important or interesting books referenced as well as the definition of any new words I come across in the text
+- a section for bibliography and new words to track the most important or interesting books referenced as well as the definition of any new words I come across in the text (as of 2022-06 my bibliography consists of a simple query like `[[bib]] file:(<%tp.file.title%>)` which allows me to note referenced works sprinkled throughout the note and see a consolidated list in this section)

 Since moving my reading note markdown files to Obsidian I have started engaging with them much more deeply than before by linking related ideas across books.
 I have also revisited notes more frequently and added to them as I read more related topics.
 This is still new to me and I'm excited to see how these connections organically emerge over time.